King Charles cancels engagements after experiencing temporary side effects of cancer treatment

 The King was set to receive credentials from the ambassadors of three countries on Thursday, and was scheduled to undertake four public engagements in Birmingham, central England, on Friday.

-Thousands of people sent the King messages of support when he was first diagnosed, which he said “reduced me to tears,” according to a statement released by Buckingham Palace at the time.
+Thousands of people sent the King messages of support when he was first diagnosed, which he said “reduced me to tears,” according to a statement released by the palace at the time.
 “Such kind thoughts are the greatest comfort and encouragement,” Charles said.

+Since Charles’ diagnosis, it’s understood that his diary has been developed in full consultation with his medical team to protect and prioritize his recovery.

+Charles is said to have found carrying out state business and daily engagements in recent months of great benefit to his overall wellbeing.
+After wrapping up his trip to Australia and Samoa last fall, a palace official said at the time that the visit had lifted “his spirits, his mood and his recovery,” according to PA, and described it as a “perfect tonic.”

 The-CNN-Wire

-Note: This story has been updated with developments.